 Christine M. Dawson is a writer, teacher educator, and writing researcher.
-She is on the leadership team for the Capital District Writing Project (a site of the National Writing Project), and she teaches curriculum studies and literacy courses to preservice teachers at the college level.
+She is the president of the New York State Association of Teacher Educators (NYSATE), and she teaches curriculum studies and literacy courses to preservice teachers at Siena College.
 Christine earned her doctorate in Curriculum, Instruction, and Teacher Education from Michigan State University, and she holds an MA in Curriculum and Teaching from Columbia University Teachers College and a BA from the University of Virginia.
 Prior to pursuing her doctorate, Christine taught secondary English for 10 years, served as an English department coordinator for a middle/high school, and was a literacy coach.
-She has been awarded several teaching awards, including Michigan State University College of Education’s Excellence and Innovation in Teaching Award and New Jersey’s Middlesex County Teacher of the Year Award.
+She has been awarded several teaching awards, including Michigan State University Excellence and Innovation in Teaching Award for the College of Education and New Jersey’s Middlesex County Teacher of the Year Award.
 Her research interests focus on writing studies and pedagogies, teacher education, curriculum design, and the significance of teachers’ own writing on their beliefs and pedagogical practices.

 Christine is active in national and state literacy and teacher education contexts.
 In New York, she serves as a member of the statewide Teacher Education Advisory Group, and she is a member of the New York State Education Department English Language Arts Advisory Panel.
 She has served as a leadership team member for the New York English Language Arts Staff and Curriculum Development Network and for the Empire State Writing Project Network, representing the seven New York sites of the National Writing Project.
 Nationally, Christine has served as the Co-Chair of the English Language Arts Teacher Educator Commission on Writing Teacher Education (through the National Council of Teachers of English).